-After I revealed the refreshed master bathroom earlier this week I’m sure you were wondering exactly what took so long.
+After I revealed our owner’s suite bathroom refresh earlier this week I’m sure you were wondering exactly what took so long.
 I know I was.
 We didn’t do any tiling, there’s no new feature, no updated plumbing.
 All we did was paint walls and cabinets, switch out a light fixture and hang a new mirror.
 So what the hell took so long?!

-It was awhile before they could come out because we had to let the shower dry out for two weeks.
-We moved everything we needed into Mara’s bathroom and removed everything from the walls.
-This was the time frame that Jesse used to paint the cabinets.
+It was a while before they could come out because we had to let the shower dry out for two weeks.
+We moved everything we needed into the girls’ bathroom and removed everything from the walls.
 The guy came and spent 8-9 hours cleaning the shower and replacing the grout.
-We go in to check it the next morning and the tiles are rough and hazy, grout is totally missing in several spots and in others it wasn’t replaced at all.
-We call, they send someone out two weeks later.
+The next morning, the tiles were rough and hazy.
+Grout was totally missing in several spots.
+In others it wasn’t replaced at all.
+We called and they sent someone out two weeks later.
 Same thing.
-Then again.
-And again.
-See where I’m going with this?
+This happened a total of 4 times.
 It took almost 3 months before we finally got to a decent point.
 And I say decent because it still doesn’t look that great in several spots.
-Jesse actually went through a few weeks ago and resealed it, just in case.
-That whole ordeal definitely slowed our roll a bit and we just kind of shut the door and ignored the bathroom for a while after that.
+That whole ordeal definitely slowed our roll a bit.
+We just kind of shut the door and ignored the bathroom for a while after that.

 Then we have me.
 It’s no secret that I am probably the world’s slowest DIYer.
 It took me 3 weeks to paint that room.
 I worked on it

-consistently everyday during nap time when I wasn’t cleaning, folding laundry, or watching InstaStories.
+consistently every day during nap time when I wasn’t cleaning, folding laundry, or watching InstaStories.
 Cutting in all those angles is no joke.
 At least for a slow-poke like me.
 I didn’t even paint the cabinets.
-Jesse did that.
+My husband did that.
 Because he complained that I was too slow.
 Plus, I was a dum-dum and decided to paint the bathroom AND redesign my blog at the same time.
 Which means I went back and forth between the two every other day.

-Then, I couldn’t pick a rug.
+The next simple bathroom updates snag: I couldn’t pick a rug.
 I bought 5 different rugs for that room and hated all of them.
 They looked so cute and promising online, but in person, nope.
 I’m about to sound like my mom, but I actually HATE shopping online in general.
 I really like to touch and feel something before buying it.
-I know that stuff can be returned.
-It just seems like such a hassle.
+Plus, returning things is such a hassle.
 Maybe I will come around to it one day, it just did not work out for me this time around.
 I actually ended up finding this rug at At Home for less than $30.
 The pattern was cute and subtle and it had more neutral colors with only a hint of green.
 Plus, Jesse liked it.

 Next issue, the mirror.
 I LOVED this mirror from Rejuvenation, but I did not love the price tag.
-I really couldn’t justify $300 for a mirror, maybe if I’m rich one day… I really wanted a large mirror with a thinner frame for a more mid-century modern look, but those are expensive, so I started searching Craigslist and Facebook Marketplace on a daily basis.
+I really couldn’t justify $300 for a mirror.
+But I really wanted a large mirror with a thinner frame for a more mid-century modern look.
+So I started searching Craigslist and Facebook Marketplace on a daily basis.
 The mirror that I bought was $20 and after some light sanding and a darker finish it looked pretty damn good.
 Plus, it saved us a ton of money.

 Now, though I didn’t splurge on the mirror, I did splurge a bit (for me) on the hardware for our cabinets.
-I fell in love with the Spanish Moss knob from Anthropologie years ago (They are currently sold out.
-Boo!)
+I fell in love with the Spanish Moss knob from Anthropologie years ago.
 We actually used them on our handmade nightstands back in 2013.
-They were a bit much at $8 a pop (almost $50 total) but I found a coupon for 20% off so I bit the bullet and went for it.
-I had done my research and I just could NOT find any hardware that I loved as much as those knobs.
+They were a bit much at $8 a pop (almost $50 total) but I found a coupon for 20% off.
+So I went for it.
+I just could NOT find any hardware that I loved as much as those knobs.
 Sometimes it’s good to splurge a bit.
 Especially when we saved on just about everything else!